Naperville Concrete Construction

 The most popular walkway finishes are brushed/broom (excellent slip resistance and the most affordable), stamped to match a patio or driveway, exposed aggregate for a natural stone look, and colored concrete to complement your home's exterior.
 Many homeowners match their front walkway to their driveway finish for a cohesive look.
 We bring samples to your consultation so you can compare options in person.

 Have a damaged walkway that might not need full replacement?
+Naperville Concrete Construction handles walkway repairs as well.
 See our concrete repair services or read about when to repair vs. replace.

 Get Your Free Estimate